lightbend/paradox/README.markdown

 Documents
 ---------

-Your markdown documentation wil go inside `src/main/paradox/`.
+Your markdown documentation will go inside `src/main/paradox/`.
 For example, you can start with `src/main/paradox/index.md`.

 ### GFM